wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 # Epilogue

-**Eden Project** represents a complete vision for a desktop-first, privacy-focused, locally-powered AI assistant.
+**Eden** represents a complete vision for a desktop-first, privacy-focused, locally-powered AI assistant.

 This specification covers: